 Website: Aquarium Aglow

 Marion Square is a lush space in downtown Charleston that hosts several bustling events and celebrations.
-Mingle with other guests and meet new friends throughout the gaiety.
-Note that the schedule for this year’s tree-lighting ceremony has yet to be announced.
+Mingle with other guests and meet new friends throughout the event.
+Note that the schedule for this year’s tree-lighting ceremony has yet to be announced, and it would be best to keep yourself updated on the official website.

 Marion Square Tree Lighting